dhruv457457/EduChain_Web-3-Project/README.md

 Ensure you have MetaMask installed and Linea network added for a smooth experience.

-## 📄 License
+## 📄 License <br>
-- This project is licensed under the MIT License.
+This project is licensed under the MIT License.

 ## 🤝 Contributing
-- Contributions are welcome!
+Contributions are welcome!
 Feel free to open issues, submit PRs, and help improve Cryptify.

 ## 📧 Contact Support
 - For any inquiries, support, or collaboration opportunities, feel free to reach out: